daronphang/coding_resources/javascript/angular/tesing.md

 });
 ```
 ## Testing Services:
 Use spies as injecting real services can be difficult to create/control.
-Do not use done() for async functions as it may call success even if:
-- Observable emits 1000x times in a loop.
-- Observable errors after first emit.

-Use fakeAsync() instead to run codes synchronously.
-Can call flushMicrotasks() to run any pending micro tasks or tick() to execute asynchronous code within that timeframe.
-Can
-use both for promises.
 ```javascript
 let masterService: MasterService;
 let valueServiceSpy: jasmine.SpyObj<ValueService>;